The Philosophy Of Option Selling

 “Maybe not if they stay in the race.”

-To me that sounds like adjusting option trades.
+To me that sounds like adjusting options.
 When we get in an income option trade we want the underlying stock/etf/index to stay right where it is.
 It can move up and down as long as it does not stray too far from where we want it to be.

 Sometimes though, it does move, and it hurts our position.
 That’s why we adjust.
 And the philosophy behind adjustments is to stay in the race.
 If we can stay in the trade and give the underlying enough time to come back to us, we have a greater chance of making money.

-So with the adjustment we are giving our underlying more room to move around, and we, as the good guys are still in the race.
+So with the process of adjusting options, we are giving our underlying more room to move around, and we, as the good guys are still in the race.

 Otherwise we would have to exit at a loss.
 Adjustments give our underlying the ability to move around and eventually come back to us.